JunwonBang/auto_trader_ai/README.md

 # Cryptocurrency automatic future trading system using Bitget API and Reinforcement Learning

 ## Preparation
-1. Add .env file with 'api_key', 'secret_key', 'passphrase' which can be obtained from Bitget account. e.g.
+1. Create .env file with 'api_key', 'secret_key', 'passphrase' which can be obtained from your Bitget account. e.g.
 ```
 api_key='your_api_key'